 Words matter.
-They are the bricks with which we build identity, relationships, and through these, the world.
+They are the bricks with which we build identity and hope and with those, a productive life.
 This illuminating experiment has an interesting message for us all.

 Ikea wanted young people to think about the impact of bullying.
-They put two, identical house plants in enclosed containers in one of their stores and piped recorded voice to them 24/7 for 30 days.
+They displayed two identical house plants in enclosed containers in schools and piped recorded voices to them 24/7 for 30 days.

 One plant got only loving, appreciating messages.
 The other was bullied.
-Whoever walked by could watch as the messages did their work.
+Whoever walked by could watch the messages do their work.
 Young people were allowed to record some of the messages themselves.

-Public Speaking is a particularly stressful activity, and very few come into class feeling enthusiastic and confident.
-Most jump right into self-criticism … self-bullying.
-When they come forward to speak, the result is nerves, struggle for eye contact, inhibited, nervous body language and a thin tone of voice.
-The Public Speaking equivalent of the wilted plant.
+Public Speaking is a particularly stressful activity and very few begin it feeling enthusiastic and confident.
+Most jump right into self-criticism … self-bullying, self-creating the Public Speaking equivalent of the wilted plant.
 That’s not good!

 The way we speak to ourselves is just as powerful, if not more so, than the way we speak to others.
 The way we define our last presentation directly shapes the energy and confidence we will, or won’t bring to the next one.
 Deem one a failure and the next one will be.
 How to stop the self-bullying loop?

 Let that set you up for the next.

 Did you make particularly good eye contact, even if you flubbed the data?
 Great!
 You made good eye contact!
 Yes … there was the data … but, you made good eye contact!!
 Did you start moving more comfortably even if you didn’t fully answer that question?
 Yay!!
 You’re moving more comfortably.
 The more you practice and get comfortable with moving, the less distracted you’ll be and more you can focus on the questions.